 Using LOC method products for 4a hair is a matter of finding the best combination of products and thicknesses that work for your hair.
 Start by cleansing your hair with a moisturizing shampoo and follow with a rinse-out moisturizing conditioner.

 Because 4a hair tends to be a little resistant to absorbing moisture, try using a creamier leave-in conditioner.
 A medium weight oil like sweet almond oil, jojoba or castor will help seal in that moisture and help prevent it from evaporating.
-Follow with a creamy butter.
+Follow with a creamy butter such as my homeade whipped Butta Butta Cream.
 If you notice after a few days that your hair is becoming dry, add a little more butter and finish with a light layer of oil.

 If you find that your hair is still becoming dry in between washes, you can add another layer of oil after the cream to seal that in.
 This would make this method of moisturizing the LOCO method.